 What are the benefits of fearing walking in the fear of God

 Hello friends!
-Today I want to continue share with you the place of the fear of God in the life a child of God.
+Today I want to continue to share with you the place of the fear of God in the life of a child of God.
 The blessedness of walking in the fear of God and in the ways of the Lord cannot be overemphasized.
-As we have seen yesterday, the bible teaches that wisdom begins with the fear of God.The wisdom that results from walking in the fear of the Lord has many-sided benefits.
-We are going to consider some of this benefits as elaborated for us in the book of Psalm 128: 1-4:
+As we saw yesterday, the Bible teaches that wisdom begins with the fear of God.The wisdom that results from walking in the fear of the Lord has many-sided benefits.
+We are going to consider some of these benefits as elaborated for us in the book of Psalm 128:1-4:

 “Blessed is every one that feareth the LORD; that walketh in his ways.
 For thou shalt eat the labour of thine hands: happy shalt thou be, and it shall be well with thee.
 Thy wife shall be as a fruitful vine by the sides of thine house: thy children like olive plants round about thy table.
 Behold, that thus shall the man be blessed that feareth the LORD”

-2. You shall be happy and satisfy with life.
+2. You shall be happy and satisfied with life.
 You will enjoy the blessings of the Lord

-3. It will be well with you on all level (physical health, spiritual health and mental soundness)
+3. It will be well with you on all levels (physical health, spiritual health, and mental soundness)

 4. Your wife and your children shall be fruitful and blessed.